-Epidemic: Main skill.
-Spreads all conditions on a target to up to five extra targets, with only a 12-second cooldown when traited.
-It can be used through line-of-sight, immunities, and dodges.
-Epidemic is the staple of the condition necromancer.
-It is the best AOE in the game game, allowing the spread of 25 stacks of bleeds, other damaging conditions, and any utility-based condition.
-In world vs. world, this ability is absolutely essential for shutting down groups of players.
-Its use is explained in further detail in VIII.
-Tips for One-on-One Fights and IX.
-Tips for Group Fights.
+Epidemic: Spreads all conditions on a target to up to five extra targets, with a 15-second cooldown.
+It is the best AOE in the game, allowing the spread of 25 stacks of bleeds, other damaging conditions, and any utility-based condition.
+In world vs. world, I replace Corrupt Boon with Epidemic when fighting in big battles.

 Signets: Useful for a variety of utility.
 I usually use one signet in my typical load-out.

-Plague Signet: Optional skill.
-Makes the necromancer absorb one condition from each group member every 10 seconds, and it can be used to transfer all conditions on the necromancer to a target.
-It sounds better in theory than it works in practice, mostly because the 10-second pulse timer is too long.
-I generally recommend Well of Power over this for condition removal.
+Plague Signet: Makes the necromancer absorb one condition from each group member every 3 seconds and it can be used to break stuns and transfer all conditions on the necromancer to a target.
+When fighting a lot of condition builds, this is practically mandatory.

 Minions: Minions are just pets.
 They are not worth taking in PvP, especially world vs. world.
 They die too easily, and they don’t bring enough damage or utility.

 Wells: Wells provide great utility.
 While I consider them essential in some PvE encounters, I feel they’re way too easy to avoid in PvP.
 Good players will always roll or walk out of them before they make too much of an impact.
-Still, at least two wells can be useful.
+Still, at least one well can be useful.

-Well of Darkness: Optional skill.
-Player-based AOE that blinds every second for 5 seconds with a 1-minute default cooldown.
-This ability can be used in situations with tight corridors.
-This ability can be amazing for shutting down groups and players and keeping enemy players off allies.
+Well of Darkness: Player-based AOE that blinds every second for 5 seconds with a 50-second default cooldown.
+This ability can be used in situations with tight corridors, and it can be amazing for shutting down groups and players and keeping enemy players off allies.

-Plague: Main skill.
-Turns the necromancer into a virulent cloud that can apply conditions.
+Plague: Turns the necromancer into a virulent cloud that can apply conditions.
 This is massively useful for the AOE, 20-second blind and huge boost in toughness.
-It can turn entire fights around if used after full bleed application.
+It can turn entire fights around.

 Armor, Weapons, and Trinkets:

-I stick with rabid stat combination, or condition damage, precision, and toughness.
+For world vs. world, I use the rabid stat combination, or condition damage, precision, and toughness.
 The precision is good because it turns the Barbed Precision trait and Superior Sigil of Earth into huge damage boosts.
 The toughness is good for two reasons: First, it’s a great boost to survivability, which is always wanted.
 Second, the toughness interacts with consumables to provide a decent boost to condition damage.

 Getting a set with rabid stats — condition damage, precision, and toughness — can be a pain, but it’s possible with time and patience.
 This list should make the process a bit easier.